-In 2020/21, IMT recruitment moved to a virtual format due to the COVID-19 pandemic.
-This meant that the actual need to prepare a physical copy of the ‘dreaded’ internal medicine training portfolio was gone.
-However, with interviews cancelled, candidates were required to submit their evidence virtually for assessment by an examiner and thus preparing your portfolio still remained an important step when considering applying for internal medicine training.
+Since the COVID-19 pandemic, Internal Medicine Training (IMT) recruitment has moved to a virtual format.
+This means the need to prepare a physical copy of the ‘dreaded’ internal medicine training portfolio has gone.
+However, with interviews cancelled during the first year of the pandemic, candidates were required to submit their evidence virtually for assessment by an examiner.
+Thus, preparing your portfolio still remained an important step when considering applying for internal medicine training.

 - Quality Improvement

-Preparing your IMT Portfolio
+Preparing your IMT Self Assessment

-Key points for a physical IMT portfolio:
+Key points for a portfolio:

 - Nurture your portfolio.
-The IMT portfolio you start putting together now will likely last with you throughout your training career and the same things that score you points now will likely score you points in the future.
+The IMT portfolio you start putting together now will likely last with you throughout your training career, and the same things that score you points now will likely score you points in the future.
 Don’t think of your portfolio as something you need for interviews but rather as a reflection of your career to date.